jtweedle1/Week-1-Horiseon-Solution-Webpage/README.md

 * [HTML5 Semantic Tags: What They Are and How to Use Them!](https://www.semrush.com/blog/semantic-html5-guide/)

 ## License ##
 This projects utilizes the MIT license.
+Please see the LICENSE.md file for more information.